dachcom-digital/pimcore-members/docs/SSO/12_ResourceMapping.md

 # Resource Mapping
 If a user successfully gets connected via a given provider, you're able to map some data to your user entity.
-For example, if you're using a google client, there are some properties you may wanna use (`email`, `name`).
+For example, if you're using a Google client, there are some properties you may want to use (`email`, `name`).

 Since every client may vary in naming of properties, you also may want to adjust the mapping.
 Just use a EventListener to do so.